Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Computing Tropical Fr e chet Means

 \subsection{Exact Quadratic Optimization}

 In order to compute an initial Fr\'echet mean directly, we need the exact solution to a piecewise quadratic minimization problem.
 We may break down this problem since the objective function is always the maximum of finitely many quadratic functions over $\mathbb{R}$.
-We illustrate this fact with the following example.
+Thus, we can instead solve the following quadratic program to obtain a tropical Fr\'echet mean: \begin{optimproblem} \objectivefunction{$\sum_{\nu=1}^m d_\nu^2$} \variables{$x_i,d_\nu\in\R, i\in[n],\nu\in[m]$} \constraints{$d_\nu^2 \geq (x_i - x_j - p_{ij}^{(\nu)})^2$ for \(i\neq j\in[n]\) and \(\nu\in[m]\)} \end{optimproblem} Here, we include the constants \(d_\nu\) from \Cref{thm:frechet} in the quadratic program to solve this optimization globally.
+We illustrate this idea with the following example.

 \begin{example} Let $n=m=3$ and We claim that $(0,0,-1)\in \overline{P}$ and the corresponding minimal sum of squares is $186$:

 For any $x \in \R^3/\R\one$, the squared tropical distances between \(x\) and each point \(p_i\in P\) admit the following expressions.